oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Note that client hijacking is an attack scenario that is inherent to the nature of browser-based applications.
 As a result, nothing will be able to prevent such attacks apart from stopping the execution of malicious JavaScript code in the first place.
 Techniques that can help to achieve this are following secure coding guidelines, code analysis, and deploying defense-in-depth mechanisms such as Content Security Policy ({{CSP3}}).

 In this architecture, the BFF is a key component handling various security-specific responsibilities and proxy-based behavior.
-While it is out of scope for this document to discuss a secure implementation of proxy-based applications, it is crucial to note that security vulnerabilities in the BFF can have a significant impact on the application.
+While it is out of the scope of this document to discuss a secure implementation of proxy-based applications, it is crucial to note that security vulnerabilities in the BFF can have a significant impact on the application.

 Finally, the BFF is uniquely placed to observe all traffic between the JavaScript application and the resource servers.
 If a high-security application would prefer to implement anomaly detection or rate limiting, such a BFF would be the ideal place to do so.
 Such restrictions can further help to mitigate the consequences of client hijacking.